Last War: Survival Game: Development

-Elex Technology was a Tencent-backed game developer that achieved success with Clash of Kings before being acquired for $433 million in 2014.
 Development and publishing responsibilities were later transferred to FUNFLY PTE.
 LTD., a Singapore-based company incorporated in February 2024.

 The development team also developed Top War: Battle Game, which generated approximately $1.1 billion in lifetime revenue.
 Tencent maintains an investment stake of approximately 10.71% in the original development company, Beijing Yuanqu Entertainment Co., Ltd.

+Servers, community, and alliances

+The social ecosystem of Last War: Survival is driven by player-led alliances.

 Commercial performance

 Last War: Survival Game started with $287,000 in revenue during its August 2023 launch month but experienced explosive growth throughout 2024.
 The game's monthly revenue increased from $30 million in January 2024 to $138 million by December 2024, representing a 360% growth rate.

 Marketing strategy

 Last War: Survival Game partnered with actor Antony Starr for a major Q4 2024 campaign that directly addressed the "misleading ads" controversy with the tagline "It's called Last War.
 It's going viral because the developers made a real game based off the fake game in the ads."
 The campaign generated over 12.5 million downloads and propelled the game to #1 most downloaded in the US.